niyuang/CSC481_public/README.md

 # CSC481_public

 A multiplayer platformer based on Processing.
+More infor about Processing: https://processing.org/

 Supports collision detection, multiplayer, and replaying function.